-- Wooden No. 2 pencil(s) with eraser(s)

-- Blank scratch paper

 - Test Administrators must supply at least one sheet of unused scratch paper (blank, lined, or graph) for each student.
-Students can request more scratch paper during the Section, if needed.

-- If graph paper is used during instruction, it is recommended that schools provide graph paper as scratch paper for mathematics Sections. - Test Administrators are responsible for collecting all used scratch paper to be securely destroyed.
-Schools may reuse unused scratch paper (only if paper is completely blank). - Calculators, if using hand-held calculator for accommodations (see Calculators section for more information) - Mathematics Tools for administration (see Mathematics Tools for Administration section for more information) - Mathematics reference sheets (may be locally printed) (Note: Cannot be re-used if written on) - Testing devices that meet the minimum technology specifications set forth by Pearson and MSDE (Note: Student should not supply their own device for testing.) - Headphones (see Headphones section for more information) - Materials necessary for the administration of accommodations or accessibility features (For a full list of materials included in accommodated kits, refer to Section 6.2 of the Test Coordinator Manual [TCM].) - Timing device such as a clock or watch, to keep track of time during testing (if one is not clearly visible within the testing room) - "Testing Please Do Not Disturb" sign to post on the doors of the testing rooms or the board (a copy of the sign is available in Appendix C of this manual)
+Students can request more scratch paper during the Section, if needed. - If graph paper is used during instruction, it is recommended that schools provide graph paper as scratch paper for mathematics Sections. - Test Administrators are responsible for collecting all used scratch paper to be securely destroyed.
+Schools may reuse unused scratch paper (only if paper is completely blank). - Calculators, if using hand-held calculator for accommodations (see Calculators section for more information) - Mathematics tools for administration (see Mathematics Tools for Administration section for more information) - Mathematics reference sheets (may be locally printed) (Note: Cannot be re-used if written on) - Testing devices that meet the minimum technology specifications set forth by Pearson and MSDE (Note: Student should not supply their own device for testing.) - Headphones (see Headphones section for more information) - Materials necessary for the administration of accommodations or accessibility features (For a full list of materials included in accommodated kits, refer to Section 6.2 of the Test Coordinator Manual [TCM].) - Timing device such as a clock or watch, to keep track of time during testing - "Testing Please Do Not Disturb" sign to post on the doors of the testing rooms or the board (a copy of the sign is available in Appendix C of this manual)